markgw/uh-nlp2021/docs/week1/index.md

 print("some string")  # outputs "some string"
 ```

 Calling `print()` with multiple arguments prints them all on a single line with spaces as the separator.
-You are free to mix different types of arguments
+You are free to mix different types of arguments:
 ```python
 print("this", "is", "my", "string", 1)  # prints "this is my string 1"
 ```